mattpocock/sextant/packages/docs/public/readme.md

 ## Installing your first plugin

-Once you've started building some features and scenarios, we can start using
+Once you've started building some features and scenarios, we can start using plugins to generate code from your diagrams.

 Let's install the `@sextant-tools/plugin-express` plugin, which can be used to build a type-safe [ExpressJS](https://expressjs.com/) API using Sextant.